 Garston lies on the banks of the Mersey, to the south of Liverpool city centre, and Toxteth.
-It is separated from the latter by the Otterspool.
+The history of Garston is closely related to the docks and railway, and grew into an important industrial suburb of Liverpool.
+The Otterspool separates Garston from Toxteth.
 Two other brooks once flowed through the area, one of which flowed through the village and into the river.
-It was noted in the early 20th Century that coastal erosion was quite a threat to the area, with 15 yards being lost in 25 years.
+By the early 20th century coastal erosion was already a known threat to the area, with 15 yards being lost in 25 years.
 Aigburth and Grassendale constitute the spread of the suburb from its original centre, but as little as 100 years ago fields for grazing were to be found between the houses.

 Gerstan usual until the end of the 15th Century; Gerston, 1201; Garston common from 1500; Gaherstan, 1205; Garstong, occasionally, giving rise to confusion with Garstang.

 Aykeberyt, Aykeberk early on; Haykebergh, 1327; Aykebergh, 1361; Ackeberth, 1537; Aykeberth, 1544; Egberigh, 1600.

 Origins of the name: There are two possibilities as to the origins of the place-name ‘Garston’.
 The first is a route through Old English, to mean spear, dart, javelin, shaft arrow, weapon, and also spear in Norwegian, Icelandic and Old Norse.
 Alternatively, the Old English ‘geard’, meaning garden, may be the root.
 In this sense, the garden would have been where livestock were grazed.